On this page

 - funding for 170 schools to provide extra support to some of their chronically absent students – this is called in-school provision.

-Implementation of the new attendance services model is supported by a new case management system.
-This will be used by all attendance service providers and all schools with in-school provision funding from January 2026.
+The attendance services model is supported by a case management system.
+This is used by all attendance service providers and all schools with in-school provision funding.

-Find details of the schools within each catchment and names of new providers.
+Find details of the schools within each catchment and names of attendance service providers.

 Key features of the new service#